jeremy-dai/Predicting-churn-rates-using-Spark/README.md

 - Percentage of time spent on different page types
 - Gender
 - Whether the user has ever paid

+### Results
+Logistic Regression is used as the classifer.
+The best performer in our case is lambda of 0.01 and alpha of 0.3, which indicates the overfitting is not a serious issue in our model and L2 regularization term plays a more important role than the L1 one.

+The features of Logistic Regression models are all standardized so their weight scale indicates their importance in the model.
+The most important feature is the frequency of visiting each page.
+Surprisingly, the number of songs as well as gender is set to zero in the model.

 <a name="license"></a>
 ## License